THE-Engineering/export-from-the-ums-import-to-auth0/README.md

 ### Development

-[Exporting users](docs/exporting-users-from-the-ums.md) in your develoment environment require [a secure tunnel to MariaDB in AWS](docs/opening-a-tunnel.md)
+[Exporting users](docs/exporting-users-from-the-ums.md) in your develoment environment requires [a secure tunnel to MariaDB in AWS](docs/opening-a-tunnel.md)

 ### Development and Production